Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Transportation Network Analysis:} TV-GSP also supports the analysis and optimization of public transportation networks, where interactions between transit nodes (e.g., bus stops, train stations) and connections (routes) change continuously over time.
-By analyzing passenger demand patterns, GSP methods can optimize transit scheduling and enhance network efficiency.
-For instance, \cite{zhao2019tgcn} utilized GSP techniques on the SZ-Taxi dataset, which includes GPS-based movement data from taxis in Shenzhen, China, to analyze passenger demand patterns and recommend efficient resource allocation strategies. \cite{rozemberczki2021pytorch} further supports this application through the PyTorch Geometric Temporal library, which includes tools for implementing GSP methods that optimize public transit networks through spatial-temporal data analysis.
-In addition, \cite{schafer2014bringing} introduces a dataset from the OpenSky network, capturing real-time aircraft signals, which realizes monitoring the transportation condition in the context of air traffic and enables efficient airspace management.
+TVGSP and TVGNN methods support the analysis and optimization of public transportation networks, where interactions between transit nodes (\eg bus stops, train stations) and connections (routes) change continuously over time \cite{rozemberczki2021pytorch}.
+By analyzing passenger demand patterns, TVG-based methods can optimize transit scheduling and enhance network efficiency.
+For instance, GPS-based movement data from taxis are analyzed by TVGCNs to extract passenger demand patterns and recommend efficient resource allocation strategies \cite{zhao2019tgcn}.
+Besides, TVGSP algorithms have also been applied for the analysis of GPS displacement~\cite{piriyasatit2024time}